 Specialists In Sensitive Names

 The Company Warehouse has a lot of experience with sensitive names and their use in company name registration.
 If you are worried that the name you have chosen for your company might not be useable, contact a member of our team for some free guidance.
 Our specialist team knows what is required with regards to sensitive names and their use in company names, so let us help you out.
 Using a sensitive word in your company name costs a little extra.
 Our service incurs a small charge of £39.13 excluding VAT to cover the extra costs involved in registering a company name with a sensitive word.
-Please speak to one of our team for further guidance.
+Please speak to one of our team for further guidance on 0800 0828 727.